sqlmapproject/sqlmap/Usage.md

 Switch: `-o`

-This switch is an alias that implicitly sets the following switches:
+This switch is an alias that implicitly sets the following options and switches:

 * `--keep-alive`
 * `--null-connection`